-I am currently the licensed clinical psychologist and clinical lead on Adult Team 3.
+I serve as both the Assistant Director of Internship Training, as well as the licensed clinical psychologist and clinical lead on Adult Team 3.
 Generally, I take a humanistic (existential) approach to case conceptualization and treatment, while also integrating techniques from Dialectical Behavioral Therapy and Acceptance and Commitment Therapy.
 I am also trained in a variety of trauma treatments and always try to view clients from a trauma-informed lens.
 I completed my Master’s degree in Clinical Psychology at the University of Colorado at Denver in 2010 and then completed my Doctoral degree in Counseling Psychology at the University of Northern Colorado in 2014.
-I completed my predoctoral internship here at CMHI-Fort Logan and then received my postdoctoral experience treating clients with chronic eating disorders.
+I completed my predoctoral internship here at Colorado Mental Health Institute at Fort Logan and then received my postdoctoral experience treating clients with chronic eating disorders.
 My duties on Team 3 include, but are not limited to: resolving mental health holds and completing re-certifications; conducting psychological and risk assessments; participating in multidisciplinary treatment planning meetings; developing behavioral plans; and conducting group and individual psychotherapy.
 As a psychology intern on a Team 3 rotation, one would work alongside me, sharing team-based psychology duties as a means of obtaining a well-rounded experience.
 My approach to supervision is definitely collaborative.
 I take a developmental perspective, meeting the supervisee where (s)he is, while emphasizing strengths and the development of autonomy.
 In my personal life outside of the Fort, I enjoy yoga, hiking, traveling, seeing live music, dining at delicious restaurants, and spending time with my family, friends, and cats.

 Gutjahr, Angela R., Psy.D.